Frequently Asked Questions

 Q: Which blockchain does Money on Chain use?

 A: We use the RSK Network, the only network that provides Turing-complete smart contracts for Bitcoin.

 Q: How does Money on Chain’s architecture work?

-A: Money on Chain’s architecture is based on a set of smart contracts running on RSK.
-These contracts server one of three purposes: platform governance, stablecoin, and decentralized leveraged exchange.
+A: Money on Chain’s architecture is based on a set of smart contracts.
+These contracts server several purposes: platform governance, stablecoin, decentralized bitcoin leveraged exchange and a decentralized token exchange.